 Types of work undertaken

-As well as enjoying its pre-eminent reputation for defamation, misuse of private information, breach of confidence, malicious falsehood, trade libel and contempt of court, 5RB specialises across the broader spectrum of media, entertainment, intellectual property and sports law, including:
+As well as enjoying its pre-eminent reputation for defamation, misuse of private information, breach of confidence, malicious falsehood, trade libel and contempt of court, 5RB specialises across the broader spectrum of media, communication, entertainment, intellectual property and sports law, including: